Premier League 2022-23: Ranking The Stadiums On Atmosphere

 17. Etihad Stadium

 In recent times, Etihad’s atmosphere has been quite uneven.
-In big matches, the City supporters turn up in large numbers and make a buzz, but in not so famous games there is a clear lack of energy and enthusiasm among the spectators.
-The fans of City believe that they do not need social media campaigns to improve the atmosphere.
+In big matches, the City supporters turn up in large numbers and make a buzz, but in not-so-famous games, there is a clear lack of energy and enthusiasm among the spectators.
 Everything can be made good if the club performs well.
-In between Manchester City and Southampton, held on 2nd November 2019, there was a superb atmosphere.
-The fans believe that if there are more matches like these, there can no one beating them in terms of atmosphere.
-With more games like these, they will definitely move up next time when we are ranking the Premier League stadiums on the atmosphere.

 16. Old Trafford

-The audience and the atmosphere since 2009 have been terrific at the Old Trafford.
-The capacity of the Stadium is whopping 74 thousand.
+The atmosphere at the Old Trafford can be hit and a miss.
+The capacity of the Stadium is a whopping 74 thousand.
 But rather than using it completely for the club, it is used for commercial events and functions which can be seen by football fans as a downside.
 There are many statues.
-The famous of them is the statue of Trinity which resembles the passion for football amongst the players.
+The most famous of them is the statue of Trinity which resembles the passion for football amongst the players.